srmeeevlab/srmeeevlab_logic_gates/PSOC/1_Development_of_voltage_controllers_for_SMIB_system_1/round-template/experiment/procedure.md

 ![ procedure for experiment 1 step 1.4 ](/srmeeevlab_logic_gates/PSOC/1_Development_of_voltage_controllers_for_SMIB_system_1/assets/images/Connection.jpeg)

-#### Step 5: In case you have placed an undersired component on the workspace, drag it back to the panel on the right, as shown below.
+#### Step 5: In case you have placed an undersired component on the workspace, drag it back to the panel on the left, as shown below.
 Click <a href="#">here</a> for a video demonstration.

 ![ procedure for experiment 1 step 1.5 ](/srmeeevlab_logic_gates/PSOC/1_Development_of_voltage_controllers_for_SMIB_system_1/assets/images/Undersired_Component.jpeg)
 ![ procedure for experiment 1 step 1.5 ](/srmeeevlab_logic_gates/PSOC/1_Development_of_voltage_controllers_for_SMIB_system_1/assets/images/Remove_Undesired_Component.jpeg)